yang217/learn-anything/CONTRIBUTING.md

 cd learn-anything
 ```

-2. `yarn` to install dependencies.
+2. `npm install` to install dependencies.
-3. `yarn run setup` to initialise DynamoDB and Elasticsearch.
+3. `npm run setup` to initialise DynamoDB and Elasticsearch.
-3. `yarn start` to start the app.
+3. `npm start` to start the app.
 4. Connect to [localhost:3000](http://localhost:3000).

 The first time it may take a while, as all maps will be added to Elasticsearch.
-After that only `yarn start` will be needed.
+After that only `npm start` will be needed.

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: